Baby Syngonium, Pink Splash

 Varieties of Syngonium:

-Syngonium plants come in a range of varieties, each with its own unique leaf shapes, colours, and patterns.
+Syngonium plants come in a range of varieties, each with its own unique leaf shapes, colors, and patterns.
 Some popular varieties include:

 1. Syngonium podophyllum: This is the most common variety, featuring arrow-shaped leaves with various shades of green, cream, and white.
 It's a great choice for beginners due to its easy-care nature.

-2. Syngonium 'Pink Splash': Known for its vibrant pink speckled leaves, this variety adds a pop of colour to any indoor space.
+2. Syngonium 'Pink Splash': Known for its vibrant pink speckled leaves, this variety adds a pop of color to any indoor space.

 3. Syngonium 'White Butterfly': With its white and green marbled leaves, this variety adds an elegant touch to indoor gardens.